National Lost Pet Prevention Month: 5 top tips for keeping your pet safe

 • Someone might have found your dog and brought them in to be cared for.

-• Someone might have seen your dog but not know who it belonged to.
+• A neighbour might have seen your dog but not know who they belong to.

 • Be sure to include any distinguishing features.